DarraghReid/eden/README.md

 This includes skills in HTML, CSS, JavaScript as well as other User Centric Design skills as outlined in the [Technologies Used](#Technologies-Used) section.
 This project marks my first time writing JavaScript.

-The purpose of this site is to be a platform on which users can design gardens.
-The idea was given to me by landscape gardening student who expressed a desire for an application on which he could design gardens in front of customers in real time.
+The purpose of this site is to be a platform on which users can experiment with garden designs.
+The idea was given to me by landscape gardening student who expressed a desire for an application on which he could make rough garden designs in front of customers in real time.
 I decided to create [Eden](https://darraghreid.github.io/eden/) with him in mind as the site owner where both he and potential customers could use this software to experiment with their ideas.

 ## User Experience (UX)